 This post was originally produced for Forbes.

 Sarina Prabasi, born in Nepal, and her husband, Elias Gurmu, born in Ethiopia, launched Buunni Coffee, selling fair-trade Ethiopian coffee in New York City.
-The enterprise, their social entrepreneurship and indeed their relationship, grew out of Prabasi's… Click To Tweet
+The enterprise, their social entrepreneurship and indeed their relationship, grew out of Prabasi's work in international development.
+Click To Tweet

 Today, she serves as the CEO of WaterAid America, a position she assumed in 2014.
 With an annual budget of $7.1 million, the NGO is a leader in the “WASH” or water, sanitation and hygiene community.
 She’s spent a total of 20 years working in the field.